-Accessible and adequate information on the sustainability impacts of products and services (positive and negative) is necessary for customers and end users to make informed purchasing choices, and for these preferences to be reflected in the market.
-Providing appropriate information and labeling with respect to sustainability impacts is directly linked to compliance with certain types of regulations and codes (such as national laws or the OECD Guidelines for Multinational Enterprises) and, potentially, with strategies for brand and market differentiation.
-This measure provides an indication of the degree to which information and labeling addresses a product's or a service's impact on sustainability.
+Accessible and adequate information on the sustainability impacts of (the event and its) products and services (positive and negative) is necessary for customers and end users to make informed purchasing choices, and for these preferences to be reflected in the market.
+Providing appropriate information and labeling with respect to sustainability impacts is directly linked to compliance with certain types of regulations and codes (such as national laws or the OECD Guidelines for Multinational Enterprises) and, potentially, with strategies for brand and market differentiation (e.g., initiatives such as management systems certification,) etc.).)
+This measure provides an indication of the degree (EO to which information and labeling addresses (the event (and its) products' and services' impact on sustainability.